 She is well-known in France for her pop music career.
 She released 3 solo albums with Universal Music, and featured on many duets, including “1980”, a duet that reached number 5 in the charts.
 She is also well known for her leading role in the successful musical Mozart the Rock Opera, a smash hit with more than 1,500,000 tickets sold.

 Melissa Mars has been traveling between New York, Los Angeles, and Paris, moving between the worlds of music and film.
 She just had her American TV debut on Lifetime in Deadly Delusions, a thriller alongside Haylie Duff (Napoleon Dynamite), and Teri Polo (Meet the Parents, The Fosters...).
 Several other features are soon to be released, among which the four-part series Texas Zombie Wars.

 BART PHILLY - Tsar Alexander 1st

 Bart Philly was born in Poland.
-His parents escaped in a heroic way the communist Poland and settled in south Germany.
+His parents escaped in a heroic way communist Poland and settled in south Germany.
 There, in the city of Nurnberg Bart received his first education in school.
-His parent have been very selective as to books, movies and TV shows that he was allowed to watch, but a lot of times on his desk he could find books about America.
-Reading about the country made him believe that some day he will also be there.
+His parents have been very selective as to books, movies and TV shows that he was allowed to watch, but a lot of times on his desk he could find books about America.
+Reading about the country made him believe that someday he will also be there.
 Bart Philly was able to move to the USA 5 years after graduation from college.